United States dollar (USD) forecast & predictions

 Some key considerations in USD forecasting

-When attempting to forecast the movement of the GBP/USD exchange rate, investors may take into account these country-specific factors:
+When attempting to forecast the movement of the AUD/USD exchange rate, investors may take into account these country-specific factors:

 - The relative strength of the US economy.
 The health of U.S.A.’s critical trade partners, including Canada and China, has a strong effect on dollar movements.
 In recent decades, the dollar collapsed during the sub-prime mortgage housing crisis while subsequent commodity booms bolstered the Aussie and Canadian dollars against the USD.
 These relationships play a pivotal role in all currency pairs and may be particularly important in AUD/USD forecasts.